 It’s okay to love what you love.
 Smutty romance, pulpy horror, literary tomes, historical epics–it’s all fine!
-You can keep it to yourself or you can find a tribe of others who love the same things.
+You can keep it to yourself or you can find others who love the same things.
 Be honest about what draws you in and then…

 Find Books You Love